4. Pre-Journey Checks

 | Exterior & Cargo Box Checks | ||

-| Tyres | Tread depth is greater than 1mm, pressurised to 38 PSI and no visible damage | |
+| Tyres | Tread depth is greater than 1mm, pressurised to 38psi and there is no sign of damage | |

-| Lights | Day time running lights, Headlights, indicators, brake/reverse lights are operational | |
+| Lights | Day time running lights, main beam headlights and indicators are operational | |

-| Mirrors | Clean and correctly positioned based on driver posture | |
+| Mirrors | Clean and correctly positioned based on rider posture | |

 | Windscreen | Free from cracks, chips, streaks and excessive dirt | |

-| Wipers | Functional with wiper blade rubber intact – not leaving streaks | |
+| Wiper | Functional with wiper blade rubber intact – not leaving streaks | |

 | Bodywork | No loose panels, bumpers or protrusions | |

-| Loading Doors | Secure and locked with no panel gaps showing | |
+| Cargo box | Secure and locked, with no visible damage or loose fittings | |

 | Delivery Load | Load is correctly secured and placed according to section: 16.2 | |